datapractice/machinelearners/readme.md

-# Machine Learning: Archaeology of a Data Practice
+# Machine Learners: Archaeology of a Data Practice

 This repository contains draft documents for a book project I have been working on over the last few years.